 In particular there are a couple of aspects of the legislation that we have concerns about.
-One is the introduction of a 'genuine political purpose' defence to the incitement offence - that is to say that someone can incite conduct against a person with a particular protected attribute, whether that is their race, their religion, their sexual orientation or the other protected attributes - if I can quickly find them - gender identity, disability, sex characteristics, sexual orientation and personal association.
+One is the introduction of a 'genuine political purpose' defence to the incitement offence, which is to say that someone can incite conduct against a person with a particular protected attribute, whether that is their race, their religion, their sexual orientation or the other protected attributes: gender identity, disability, sex characteristics and personal association.
 We do not have any issue with those being introduced to this realm, but the political defence - 'genuine political purpose' - we think actually counterintuitively gives a green light to some of this behaviour.

-As the member for Malvern has indicated, in particular when it comes to antisemitic conduct, it would seem to us that those who wish to attack Jews will simply change their language to 'Israel' or to 'Zionists' and therefore say that this is genuinely protected political content.
+As the member for Malvern has indicated, in particular when it comes to antisemitic conduct it would seem to us that those who wish to attack Jews will simply change their language to 'Israel' or to 'Zionists' and therefore say that this is genuinely protected political content.
 To that end we have seen a quote from the federal Attorney-General Mark Dreyfus, who said: